Azure/FTALive-Sessions/content/networking/private-endpoints/why-pe.md

 Private Endpoints can be used for the following scenarios:

-- Keeping workload traffic within your private network.
+- Keeping PaaS traffic within your private network.
-- Having an assigned private IP for accessing the service, instead of having to use the variable of a service endpoint.
+- Having an known private IP for accessing the service, instead of having to use the variable of a service endpoint.
-- Access from your on-prem network to an Azure service via private networking (With a VPN or ExpressRoute Gateway)
+- Access from your on-prem network to an Azure service via private networking (VPN or ExpressRoute)
-- Standardizing management to NSGs and ASGs, instead of via service specific firewalls.
+- Standardizing network allow and deny rules to use NSGs and ASGs, instead of service specific firewalls.

 You should note that it isn't the only tool for securing network access to Azure services.
 Azure services have their own firewalls, and identity boundaries are important for security even with private endpoints

-Private endpoints provide a private networking posture for Azure resources, at the cost of additional subscription billing and management.
+Private endpoints provide a private networking posture for Azure resources, at the cost of additional subscription billing and overhead.